Blue Origin's first crewed flight sends Wally Funk to edge of space after 60-year wait

 What's next for the billionaire space race?

-It's unlikely we'll see Branson or Bezos flying again any time soon (though there's a chance Musk could do it), but now a new race begins: Which billionaire's space tourism company can get the first crew of paying customers to the edge of space?
+It's unlikely we'll see Branson or Bezos flying again anytime soon (though there's a chance Elon Musk could do it), but now a new race begins: Which billionaire's space tourism company can get the first crew of paying customers to the edge of space?

 Ticket prices are far too high for the majority of people to afford, though Virgin Galactic has reportedly around 600 customers lined up, including Musk and Funk.
 Before closing ticket sales in 2014 due to a fatal crash, a seat on its spaceplane was selling for up to $250,000.